Content security policy

 The Content Security Policy (CSP) is a means for restricting which scripts and resources are allowed on your website.
 You could, for example, use CSP to stop external scripts from being executed on your website.

-While it is possible to use a CSP with Typekit on the same page, we currently do not recommend it, because the CSP policy does not allow you to set an exception for inline styles added by a script from a specific domain.
+While it is possible to use a CSP with web fonts from Adobe on the same page, we do not recommend it.
+The CSP policy does not allow you to set an exception for inline styles added by a script from a specific domain.
 If you specify an unsafe-inline exception for styles, it will apply to all styles from all domains.

-Typekit uses inline styles and fonts as data URIs to provide our service, and making exceptions for these negates a lot of the protection provided by a CSP.
-We hope this limitation will be corrected in future versions of the Content Security Policy specification.
+Adobe Fonts uses inline styles and fonts as data URIs to provide our service, and making exceptions for these negates a lot of the protection provided by a CSP.

 The first directive is to allow scripts to load from our CDN, use.typekit.net:script-src 'self' use.typekit.net;